FredZCY/Ham_volume_prediction/README.md

 @article{liong2020ham,\
 title={A Statistical Approach in Enhancing the Volume Prediction of Ellipsoidal Ham},\
-author={Y. S. Gan and Lan Wei and Yiming Hanb and Chenyu Zhang and Yen-Chang Huang and Sze-Teng Liong},\
+author={Y. S. Gan and Lan Wei and Yiming Han and Chenyu Zhang and Yen-Chang Huang and Sze-Teng Liong},\
 journal={Journal of Food Engineering},\
 volume={1},\
 pages={1--1},\